AI Prompting in 2026: A Crash Course

 Until about 2023, the standard advice for hard prompts was "think step by step."
 That advice is now mostly obsolete.
 Modern models have built-in reasoning modes that you can invoke directly.

-When you turn this on, the model can think for many seconds.
+When extended thinking is on, the model can think for many seconds.
 On hard problems, sometimes more than ten minutes.
 It is not just typing slower; it is internally exploring multiple approaches, checking its own work, and only then writing the answer you see.

 A 2025 METR study tracked the longest task a frontier model could reliably complete.
-In 2024 the answer was tasks that take humans minutes.
-By 2025 it was tasks that take humans many hours.
-That trajectory is still climbing.
+In mid-2024 a leading model handled tasks that take humans around seven minutes.
+By early 2025 that was up to roughly an hour, and the study found the length it measures has been doubling roughly every seven months.
 The implication for you: hand AI real, hard tasks, not just easy ones.
 It can handle more than your 2023 instincts suggest.

 A power-user pattern that uses this well: